Skip to content

 Can my dog eat pears?

 Pears are a great snack because they’re high in vitamins C and K, and fiber.
-It’s been suggested that eating the fruit can reduce the risk of having a stroke by 50 percent.
+It’s been suggested that eating the fruit can reduce the risk of having a stroke by 50 percent in humans!
 Just be sure to cut pears into bite-size chunks and remove the pit and seeds first, as the seeds contain traces of cyanide.
 Skip canned pears with sweetened syrups, and only share fresh pears with your doggo.

 Can my dog eat oranges?